rasbot/9_to_5_Smash_It_AI/README.md

 <!-- SAC WALKER -->
 ### SAC Training
 SAC training was much longer than PPO.
 Training time is a cost to companies, so considering how these two policies compare is a balance between performance and training time.
+After training an agent with SAC for around 8 hours, the results were not impressive.

 ### Extensions
 Since the agents are trained in the environment and will learn to take actions that increase the reward, changing the features of the agent can be done before training.
 In this example, limb length was increased to create a lanky agent.
 Using PPO, the agent was trained to walk for the same training time that previous models were trained on.